Blueberry Tart Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/melt-and-pour/blueberry-tart-soap-project/PS000183.html

 Cupcake Silicone Mold

 5 oz.
 Clear Melt and Pour Soap Base

 21 oz.
 White Melt and Pour Soap Base

 99% Isopropyl Alcohol in a Spray Bottle

 Cut 5 ounces of Clear Melt and Pour Soap into small, even pieces.
 Place them in a heat-safe container and melt in the microwave on 5 second bursts.
-Add shavings of the Ultramarine Blue Oxide Color Block until the soap is a rich blueberry color.
+Add shavings of the Caribbean Blue Color Block until the soap is a rich blueberry color.

 Add 3 mL of Blueberry Jam Fragrance Oil and stir to fully incorporate.
 Pour the soap into the Small 9 Ball Silicone Molds and spritz with 99% isopropyl alcohol to pop any bubbles.
 You will have about 1.4 ounces of soap leftover to drizzle on top of each bar.

 Let the embeds fully harden and cool.
 This will take about 30 minutes to 2 hours.
 When they’re ready, unmold by pushing on the back of each cavity.

 Chop 21 ounces of White Melt and Pour into small, even pieces.
 Add 3 ounces to a small heat-safe container and melt in the microwave on 5 second bursts.
 Add shavings of the Brown Oxide Color Block until you have a medium brown shade.
 Pour 0.5 ounces of soap into each cavity of the Round Silicone Cupcake Mold and spritz with alcohol to disperse any bubbles.